15 MASTER SHOTS

 In the margin land under the runway

-a Safeway basket and discarded motel mattresses.
+A Safeway market basket and discarded motel mattress.

-Ghosts huddle together under an overpass nearby.
+Ghosts huddle together there under an overpass nearby.

-Their bodies a translucent field of glimmering blue
+their bodies translucent fields of blue radiance

-between this life and the next.
+trapped a while longer between this life and the next.

 A dark line of hemlock trees in the distance

 the spring earth erupting with the surge of life!

 In early evening effervescent light glimmers over a plowed field